rocketscience0/cs207-FinalProject/docs/source/implementation.md

 ## Core data structures and classes

-Currently, the `autodiff` package has one core data structure, the `Number`.
-A `Number` is a scalar that stores a value and a derivative.
-Future versions will include the `array`, which subclasses the `numpy.ndarray` to support functions with vector inputs.
+Currently, the `autodiff` package has two core data structure, `Number` and `Array`.
+A `Number` is a scalar that stores a value and a derivative. `Array` subclasses the `numpy.ndarray` to support functions with vector inputs.
+It holds a 1-d array of `Number` objects.

 ### Important attributes of the `Number` class
 The `Number` class has only two attributes, a value (`val`) and a `dict` of partial derivatives (`deriv`).
 The user can can define a new type of number easily: